yolo-county-public-defender/media_sorting/README.md

 1. **Permission Errors**

-   - Ensure you have read/write permissions for both source and backup directories
+   - Ensure you have read/write permissions for the source directory
+   - The script needs permissions to create the backup directory if it doesn't exist
    - Try running with elevated privileges if necessary

 2. **Path Too Long** (Windows)